-Use of ANGEL website for this course is required. (this is an online course!)
-Links to other resources about economics, websites, copies of in-class slide presentations, and practice quizzes are available on the Web through the LCC Angel site for this course.
+Use of two websites for this course is required. (this is an online course!)
+All graded activity and such as quizzes, required discussion forums, and midterm tests are located in the LCC Desire2Learn website.
+"Content", readings, and study materials are located at micro.econproph.net.
+Links to other resources about economics, websites, copies of in-class slide presentations, and practice quizzes are available on the Web at micro.econproph.net.